-During the 2021-22 fiscal year, we expect to dedicate our time and resources to supporting the Senate and House of Commons by reporting on the state of the nation's finances, the government's economic and budgetary projections, and cost estimates for proposals under Parliament's jurisdiction.
+In the 2022-23 fiscal year, we expect to dedicate our time and resources to estimating the economic recovery from the impact of the COVID-19 pandemic.
+We will report on the state of the nation's finances, the government's economic and budgetary projections, and cost estimates for proposals under Parliament's jurisdiction.
+We plan to provide in-depth analysis on a range of subjects, including inflation, environmental issues, defence and First Nations.